Yixiao-Wang-Stats/Yixiao-Wang-Stats.github.io/_research/Trimmed-Mean-for-Partially-Observed-Functional-Data.md

 ## Overview

 In this bachelor's thesis, titled *Trimmed Mean for Partially Observed Functional Data*, we use the trimmed mean for partially observed functional data.
-We prove the robustness and strong convergence of this method.
+We prove the robustness and strong consistency of this method.
 The work primarily references the following studies:

 - **Integrated Depths for Partially Observed Functional Data**
   *Authors*: A. Elías, R. Jiménez, A. M. Paganoni, L. M. Sangalli